jal90/Tic-Tac-Toe-Game/README.md

 TO DO:

+  REQUIREMENTS:
+  Do not allow users to add an X or O to any spaces after the game is over

 fix x and o elements so they fit within containers at smaller screen sizes this may be easier said than done. there's a thing called fittext.js for download but i can also imagine taking a screenshot of the full size image and then instead